paulhaufe/farmbot-pcbs/guides/hardware-setup/hardware-setup.md

 # Assemble power cable

 The power cable is customized for the sole purpose of connecting the Farmduino to power through the red Molex connector with `X9` as designator.
-You are going to need a few items to succeed here
+You are going to need a few items to succeed here.

 |Item|Amount|Description|
 |-|-|-|